 - Regional funds are available to promote regional cooperation between bordering countries to solve challenges in Europe that can be tackled through cross-border efforts

 The Norwegian Ministry of Foreign Affairs has published information about Norwegian support for EEA Grant-funded projects here, or you can read a short summary flyer.
 We also recommend that you check http://eeagrants.org/ for more country-specific details.

-EEA Grants strenghen bilateral relations: read the report here.
+EEA Grants strengthen bilateral relations: read more details here.